We are an international patent authority with a focus on global issues. Here are some of the organizations we cooperate with.

-Over twenty patent and trademark authorities participate in the project, as well as research and innovation organizations with extensive experience of intellectual property.
+Over thirty patent and trademark authorities participate in the project, as well as the business network Enterprise Europe Network and research and innovation organizations with extensive experience of intellectual property.

 There is a tradition of Nordic cooperation which among other things aims at harmonizing legislation regarding the protection of industrial property.

 International training and development

 PRV works with training at international level.
 That involves training within all areas of intellectual property rights (patents, trademarks, designs, copyright and more) and the transfer of Swedish knowledge to developing countries and countries in transition.
 A large proportion are programmes aimed at getting countries to adjust their legislation, administration and maintenance of rights to meet international agreements, in a way that suits their conditions.